Borovaneca/CarWash/README.md

 ---

+* **Mappings**

+The project leverages various mapping libraries to facilitate the conversion and mapping of data between different objects or models within the application.
+These libraries assist in simplifying and automating the process of mapping objects, reducing manual coding effort, and enhancing code maintainability.

+1. **`MapStruct`**
+2. **`ModelMapper`**
+3. **`Handmade Mappings`**
+---

 * **Cacheable Implementation**

 Caching mechanisms are utilized within the application to improve performance by storing frequently accessed or computed data in temporary storage (cache).
 This reduces the need to repeatedly fetch or compute the same data, enhancing response times and overall system efficiency.